openshift/cluster-logging-operator/README.md

+# This is dummy PR for testing e2e
 # Cluster Logging Operator
 An operator to support OKD aggregated cluster logging.
 Cluster logging configuration information is found in the [configuration](./docs/configuration.md) documentation.